 NOTE TO THE READER:

-In law, "Conversion" is a serious offense.
-It means that Massey treated my property (Harry) as if it/he were theirs to do with as they pleased.
+In law, "Conversion" is a serious offence.
+It would mean that Massey treated my property (Harry) as if it/he were theirs to do with as they pleased.

 YOU PAY THROUGH THE NOSE FOR HIS OR HER CARE.
-NOT TO HAVE HIM OR HER USED AND ABUSED AS A DISPOSABLE TRAINING AID.
+NOT TO HAVE HIM OR HER USED AND ABUSED AS A DISPOSABLE TRAINING AID AS WAS MY PRECIOUS AND BELOVED LITTLE DOG, HARRY.

 Other News, Reviews & Commentary